Brock University Catholic Chaplaincy

 Adoration of the Blessed Sacrament

-Adoration of the Blessed Sacrament takes place for the Brock Catholic community on the second Wednesday * of every Month during the fall and winter terms at St. Julia Catholic Church.
+Adoration of the Blessed Sacrament takes place for the Brock Catholic community on the second Wednesday of every Month during the fall and winter terms at St. Julia Catholic Church.
 Adoration begins at 7 p.m. and is followed by a social from 8 to 9 p.m.
 The Sacrament of Reconciliation is available during Holy Hour.
+Check back for dates for the 2015/2016 academic year.

-The Catholic Newman Club is a Brock Club that provides students with an authentic Catholic community experience.
-The Brock Catholic Newman Club holds weekly discussion/formation meetings, volunteers throughout the St. Catharines community, provides the music for Sunday Mass on campus through its choir which meets weekly, holds regular social events, and more.
-To join the Brock Catholic Newman Club, contact us at firstname.lastname@example.org.
+The Brock Catholic Students' Association (BCSA) is a club that provides students with an authentic Catholic community experience.
+BCSA holds weekly discussion/formation meetings, volunteers throughout the St. Catharines community, provides the music for Sunday Mass on campus through its choir, which meets weekly, holds regular social events, and more.
+To join the Brock Catholic Students' Association, contact us at firstname.lastname@example.org.
 Join our Facebook group or visit our website for more information.

 Solidarity Experiences Abroad